jbdrvl/rocaweb/README.md

 Test files for the installation and testing of the [RoCaWeb firewall](https://github.com/dakountche/RoCaWeb).

-These are old scripts from the Summer 2017 and really need to be reviewed.
-I plan on doing this once we have a more stable version of RoCaWeb.
+> These are old scripts from the Summer 2017 and really need to be reviewed because I was only discovering shell scripting at the time.
+I plan on doing this once we have a more stable version of RoCaWeb (update the whole thing with Hackazon and add WebGoat as well).
 Do not hesitate to jump in and contribute if you want to!

 ## `rocaweb-scripts/` Directory